Nervosys/Botnix/CONTRIBUTING.md

 When a channel is updated, a corresponding Git branch is also updated to point to the corresponding commit.
 So e.g. the [`nixpkgs-unstable` branch](https://github.com/nixos/nixpkgs/tree/nixpkgs-unstable) corresponds to the Git commit from the [`nixpkgs-unstable` channel](https://channels.nixos.org/nixpkgs-unstable).

-Nixpkgs in its entirety is tied to the Botnix release process, which is documented in the [Botnix Release Wiki](https://nixos.github.io/release-wiki/).
+Botpkgs in its entirety is tied to the Botnix release process, which is documented in the [Botnix Release Wiki](https://nixos.github.io/release-wiki/).

 See [this section][branch] to know when to use the release branches.